 Study population

 1722 PDAC cases have been retrospectively collected in 7 European countries in the context of the PANDoRA consortium, which has been extensively detailed elsewhere (Campa, Rizzato et al. 2012).
 Briefly, all cases were collected between 1996 and 2012.
 The cases were defined by a confirmed diagnosis of PDAC through histology or, for patients who were not operated, through clinical symptoms, imaging results and/or physical examination.
 For each patient, data on gender, age at diagnosis, date of diagnosis, date of death or date of last known contact, as well as clinical information (such as disease stage and surgical resection) were collected.
 The stage of the disease was assessed by TNM classification and categorized as stage 1 (T1-2, N0, M0), stage 2 (T1-3, N0-1, M0), stage 3 (T4, any N, M0), stage 4 (any T, any N, M1).
 Relevant characteristics of patients are provided in table 1.
-For each subject, informed consent to collect biological samples and perform DNA extraction for research purpose was obtained.
+For each subject, informed consent to collect biological samples and perform DNA extraction for research purposes was obtained.

 SNP selection